ngqianzhe/NLB-Front-end-Project/README.md

 1. Open a terminal and navigate to the NLB folder.
 2. Type npm install and press enter.
 This will install all of the dependencies that are listed in the package.json file.

+## Running the proxy server for the API
+1. Open a terminal and navigate to the NLB folder.
+2. Type npm install -g pm2 and press enter.
+This will install all of the dependencies that are listed in the package.json file.
+3. Run pm2 proxy-server.js to continuously run this proxy server for your React application to enable the API to work.

 ## Running the Development Server of the React Application
 1. Open a terminal and navigate to the NLB folder.
 2. Type npm run dev and press enter.
 This will launch the development server and open your browser to a new tab with your React application running.